-Microprocessor and microcontroller are the basic electronic components in computer organization and architecture.
+Microprocessor and microcontroller are the basic electronic components.
+Based on the architecture both the components are different.
 They are widely different from each other but hardly many people know about it.

 Both have their own importance and uses.

 It does not have I/O peripheral component and internal memory.
-So it requires external components such as RAM, ROM, timmer, Serial interface, I/O port to operate.
+It requires external components such as RAM, ROM, timmer, Serial interface, I/O port to operate.

 Below is the block diagram of the microprocessor architecture.

-Here, Instruction gets fetched and Input to is given using external I/O components.
+Here, Instruction gets fetched and input is given externally using I/O components.
 The microprocessor executes an instruction.
 The result gets stored in the externally connected memory unit.

 The microcontroller is the electronic device.
 It has processing unit along with fixed sized ROM, RAM, and other required peripheral components.
 These all the components are embedded on the single chip.

-Bellow is the block diagram for the architecture of microcontroller.
+Below is the block diagram of the architecture of microcontroller.